olivierfriard/boris_docs/index.rst

    :alt: New live observation
    :width: 100%

-During the live observation BORIS will show you a timer that will be used for recording time for coded events.

-You can select a time for **Scan sampling** observation.
+In the above tab you can select a time for **Scan sampling** observation.
 In this case the timer will stop at every time offset you indicated and all the coded events will have the same time value.